ptrandev/ptrandev/README.md

 Hi, I'm Phillip.

 I am an honors student at Boston University studying computer science.
-I'm currently working at Atllas, Inc. as a consultant.
+I'm currently working at Atllas, Inc. as a full stack developer.

 Within the world of software enginneering, I am most interest in crafting beautiful, functional web applications and developing robust, adaptable